sebastiantoh/tp/docs/DeveloperGuide.md

       Expected: First reminder is deleted from the list.
 Details of the deleted reminder shown in the status message.

    1. Test case: `reminder delete 0`<br>
       Expected: No reminder is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `reminder delete`, `reminder delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### Editing a reminder

+1. Editing a reminder while all reminder are being shown.

+    1. Prerequisites: List all reminders using the `reminder list` command.
+Multiple reminders in the list.

+    1. Test case: `reminder edit 1 m/Call Bob`<br>
+       Expected: First reminder's message is set to "Call Bob".

+    1. Test case: `reminder edit 1 d/2020-12-12 12:00`<br>
+       Expected: First reminder's scheduled date is set to 12 December 2020, 12pm.
+The reminder list should remain sorted in ascending order based on the scheduled date of reminders.

+    1, Test case: `reminder edit`<br>
+       Expected: No reminder is edited.
+Error details shown in the status message.

+    1. Other incorrect edit commands to try: `reminder edit m/Call Bob`, `reminder edit x m/Call Bob` (where x is larger than the list size)<br>
        Expected: Similar to previous.